escalant3/pyblueprints/README.rst

 :synopsis: Provides a layer to abstract the Python developer from the graph database system used

-Following the set of interfaces provided by tinkerpop for Blueprints, this proyect aims to give Python developers a similar functionality.
+Following the set of interfaces provided by tinkerpop for Blueprints, this project aims to give Python developers a similar functionality.
 A set of abstract classes are defined in order to guide the design of implementations for the different graph database engines.